srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

 ### Let's Create our first pod on Kubernetes using Minikube

-* Create a file pod.yaml and paste the below code :
+* Create a file pod. yaml and paste the below code :

     ```yaml
     apiVersion: v1